Nirmala-vijapur/M2-EmbSys/Project/README.md

 |LLR1|Fan is ON when the temperature is higher then the limit|
 |LLR1|Buzzer or LED ON when the temperature is higher then the limit|

+## SWOT
+### Strength

+* it is very economical and easy to handel by the user
+* speed varies automatically, so that it controls the speed without using it manually
+* it is help full to disabled people
+* it is very easy to install in offices, houses etc
+* save energy by showing down its speed in low temperature

+### weakness

+* Arduino is the heart of the circuit, if controller is damaged the whole system will be interrupted.
+* Speed control is independent of individual preference.

 ## Architecture / Block Diagrams
 ### Structure Diagram